homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

 next table were two famous Princeton football players, each over six feet tall and weighing two hundred and twenty pounds.
-The sons of Old Nassau had been drinking some- thing conten- tious and tried to pick a quar- rel with him and Stone, though they had no idea
+The sons of Old Nassau had been drinking something contentious and tried to pick a quarrel with him and Stone, though they had no idea